Cmn frequently asked questions

 Does the tribal college have residence halls (dorms) for students?

 Yes.
-Students must be enrolled full-time and meet the HUD resident requirements which may be obtained from the CMN Dean of Student Affairs.
-However, if the student is dually enrolled at OSUIT, the student may be eligible for housing at the OSUIT residence units.
+Students must be enrolled full-time and can apply to meet HUD resident requirements which may be obtained from the CMN Dean of Student Affairs.

 What kind of education will be offered, degrees and classes?